FedEx must face NY claims over contraband cigarettes

 The lawsuit had sought roughly $239 million in fines and alleged unpaid taxes.
 A similar lawsuit seeking more than $180 million was filed last month against FedEx rival United Parcel Service Inc.

-“We are pleased that the court agreed with several of our arguments in granting, in part, our motion to dismiss, and we look forward to continuing to defend this matter vigorously,” FedEx spokesman Perry Colosimo said in a statement.

-Eric Proshansky, a lawyer for the city, said: “We are pleased that the court upheld our most significant claims.”

-A spokeswoman for New York Attorney General Eric Schneiderman had no comment.
+FedEx, representatives for New York Attorney General Eric Schneiderman and the New York City law department had no immediate comment.

-The lawsuit against FedEx claimed that the Memphis, Tennessee-based company cost the state between $15 and $43.50 per carton, and the city $15 per carton, in excise taxes by illegally delivering cigarettes on behalf of various sellers.

-These sellers included a shop on the Shinnecock Indian Nation reservation in Southampton, New York, among others.
+The lawsuit against FedEx claimed that the company cost the state between $15 and $43.50 per carton, and the city $15 per carton, in excise taxes by illegally delivering cigarettes on behalf of various sellers, including a shop located on the Shinnecock Indian Nation reservation in Southampton, New York.

 A carton of cigarettes usually contains 10 packs.

-In letting some claims go forward, Ramos said the state and city alleged in sufficient detail that FedEx “had some part in directing the affairs of the cigarette seller enterprises.”
+In letting some of the claims go forward, Ramos said the state and city alleged in sufficient detail that Memphis, Tennessee-based FedEx “had some part in directing the affairs of the cigarette seller enterprises.”

 The case is City of New York et al v.
 FedEx Ground Package System Inc et al, U.S. District Court, Southern District of New York, No. 13-09173.